Where and How to Recycle or Dispose of Christmas Trees in Oklahoma in after Christmas in 2018 and January 2019

 Schedule Tree Collection

-and January 2 to be placed on the schedule.
-Collection will
+December 29th and January 4th to be placed on the schedule.

-be provided during the week starting Monday, January 4 and
+Collection will be provided during the week starting Monday,

 Trees may not necessarily be

 picked up on normal trash collection day.
 So, those who have